SSO with OneLogin

 3. Click the link add_circle Add an account.

-4. Select the email address with which you want to log in.
+4. Enter the e-mail address you want to use for login.

-You will be redirected to the login screen of your organization.
+You will be redirected to your organization’s login screen.